theY4Kman/viper/docs/source/sourcemod/forwards.rst

     :type   name: str
     :param  name: The name of the new forward.
     :type   callback: callable
     :param  callback: A function that will be called every time a callback registered to this forward returns when it is fired.
-This callable should allow one parameter: the return value of the registered callback.
+This callable should have two parameters: the return value of the registered callback, and the actual registered callback function object -- in that order.
 Pass None to ignore this parameter.
     :type   et: :ref:`ET constant <exec-types>`
     :param  et: How return values of registered callbacks should be handled when the forward is fired.
     :param  ...: The types of the parameters that will be passed to all the registered callbacks when the forward is fired.